Transport and Logistics hero banner

 You can also get involved in relevant university projects through the different groups and societies via the Student Union.
 This is a good way of demonstrating your motivation and interest in this area of work.

-Learn more about our Volunteering Team
+Learn more about Volunteering

 Internships are usually for a fixed period and give you more hands-on experience.
 Many employers will treat interns in the same way as full-time employees, so when future job roles ask for 'at least one year's experience' you can include an internship in this type of experience.

 Be proactive and try to gather inspiration and ideas from the world around you: join industry clusters and attend networking events.
 This is a great way to meet people working in the creative industries and will help you with your networking skills.
-LinkedIn is a useful platform to network with sector employers.

 Visit our LinkedIn Guide